 Now that we have stated the general measure theoretic form, we can restate for when the measure is defined on point sets $P,Q \subset \R^d$.
-This is the natural restriction from $\mu$ to where the points $p \in P$ are Dirac deltas, each with weight $1/|P|$; and similarly where $Q$ replaces $\nu$.
+This is the natural restriction from $\mu$ to where the points $p \in P$ are Dirac deltas, each with weight $1/|P|$; and similarly, where $Q$ replaces $\nu$.
+We interpret point sets $P$ and $Q$ as empirical distributions with uniform weights.
 Then, as illustrated in Figure \ref{fig:dKS-example},

-In this $d=1$ case, these are both precisely the KS distance.
-Note that, unlike the $d=1$ case, the maximizing point $z$ does not need to be one of the data points from $P,Q$.
+In the $d=1$ case, both are precisely the KS distance.
+Note that, unlike the case $d=1$, the maximizing point $z$ does not need to be one of the data points from $P,Q$.